SagaeHaruki/SGameScripts/README.md

 [Dec.
 22, 2023]
 - Fix on Attack Script, some inverted codes
 - Fix velocity change
-- Added Delay when falling
+- Added Delay when falling to prevent any glitches

 <h1>Previous Changes</h1>